-- 18. A person ceases to be a director as soon as- - (a) that person ceases to be a director by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law, - (b) a bankruptcy order is made against that person, - (c) a composition is made with that person's creditors generally in satisfaction of that - person's debts. - (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months, - (e) by reason of that person's mental health, a court makes an order which wholly or partly prevents that person from personally exercising any powers or rights which that person would otherwise have, - (f) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms
+- 18. A person ceases to be a director as soon as- - (a) that person ceases to be a director by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law, - (b) a bankruptcy order is made against that person, - (c) a composition is made with that person's creditors generally in satisfaction of that - person's debts, - (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months. - (e) [paragraph omitted pursuant to The Mental Health (Discrimination) Act 2013] - (f) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms